Geometric random graphs on circles: Distinguishing graphs arising from different

 Consider a graph $G \in \cG_{L,S}$.
-It is easy to check that $\alpha(G)=1$ if $L \le 2$, since $G$ is just the Rado graph, and that $\alpha(G)=0$ if $L=\infty$, since $S$ contains an infinite well-separated set.
-In fact, as we now show, $\alpha(G)$ depends on $G$ only through $L$, and moreover, is equal to $2/L$.
+It is easy to check that $\lambda(G)=1$ if $L \le 2$, since $G$ is just the Rado graph.
+If $L=\infty$, then $\lambda(G)=0$, since $S$ contains arbitrarily large finite sets $U$ such that all vertices of $U$ are at distance more than $2$ from each other, so that $|N(v)\cap U| \leq 1$ for all $v$.
+In fact, as we now show, $\lambda(G)$ depends on $G$ only through $L$, and moreover, is equal to $2/L$.
 Theorem~\ref{thm:main0} is an immediate consequence of Lemma~\ref{lem:gec} and the following.

 \begin{prop} Let $L \in [2,\infty]$ and $G \in \cG_L$.
-Then $\alpha(G) = 2/L$. \end{prop}
+Then $\lambda(G) = 2/L$. \end{prop}

 \begin{proof} Let $L \in [2,\infty]$ and $G \in \cG_L$.
 By definition of $\cG_L$, the vertex set of $G$ is a dense countable subset $S$ of $\bbS_L$.
 For a finite $U \subset S$ and an arc $A \subset \bbS_L$, we call $|U \cap A|/|U|$ the \emph{density of $U$ in $A$}.